|

 Walks

-is that you can walk anywhere on Shetland, (avoiding crops of course).
+that you can walk anywhere on Shetland, (avoiding

-our last visit (2007) we noticed far more stiles and finger posts making
+recent visits we have noticed far more stiles and

 walking easier for non Shetland walkers.